Emergency Child Care Programs

 COVID-19 Billing Information FAQ’s

 We are suspending all child care payments, going forward, for those not receiving services, until we reopen for regular operations.
 Any payments from parents/guardians received to date, while we have been closed, will be credited towards future weeks of care.
 At no charge, your child’s slot will be secure with no re-registration fee.
 We sincerely hope this news eases any financial burden our child care families may have been experiencing or worrying about.
 If you are in the position to continue any amount of payment as a donation to the YMCA Cape Cod we would greatly appreciate this gesture.
-Simply email our CFO, Mike Merrill, email@example.com, and we will send a donation letter for tax purposes to reflect your generosity.
-We are preparing to reopen FREE child care services for essential workers under the Governor’s emergency child care program.
-More information will be available in the next few days.
+Simply email our Finance Office at email@example.com, and we will send a donation letter for tax purposes to reflect your generosity.
+Please see above information about our Emergency Child Care Programs.
 Please visit our website, www.ymcacapecod.org, frequently for updates.

 We wish you, and those you love, health and safety during this worrisome time.